ivmarkp/hnfy/README.md

 Since, it is community driven, often front page stories that community collectively finds interesting might not be so for me.
 Hnfy tries to solve that problem for me and also because I wanted such a thing to exist.

 ### How?
 Trained a topic model on 100K stories titles using LDA, a popular topic modeling technique, to extract some 50 groups of salient keywords.
 I call these "Reference Topics".
 Each group of keywords would fall into one or more topics e.g. Blockchain, Security, Programming etc. if you were to annotate them manually.
 A very large dataset of HN submissions is available on [Google BigQuery](https://bigquery.cloud.google.com/dataset/bigquery-public-data:hacker_news) that I used for training LDA model.
-A cleaned 2M story titles are available in [this](https://github.com/ivmarkp/hnx) repository where I've kept the backend code.
+A cleaned 2M story titles are available in the data folder in [this](https://github.com/ivmarkp/hnx) repository where I've kept the backend code.

 A few examples out of those extracted topics with non-stemmed keywords: